News & views

 "I enjoy drinking wine.
 I enjoy that first sip after getting in from clinic; I enjoy bubbles on Fridays and sherry on Saturdays.
 I most especially enjoy the conviviality and friendship around a shared bottle.

-A couple of weeks ago the Chief Medical Officer issued new draft guidelines on alcohol.
-This suggested a reduction in the recommended amount of alcohol in men from 21 units a week to 14.
+In the UK the Chief Medical Officer's guidelines on alcohol recommend a reduction in the amount of alcohol consumed by men from 21 units a week to 14.
 The recommendations for women have stayed at 14 units per week.
-They advise to have these drinks over 3 or more days, and avoid regular episodes of heavy drinking.
+They advise to spread these drinks over 3 or more days, and avoid regular episodes of heavy drinking.
 They additionally recommend you should not drink during pregnancy.

 For the most part, by staying within these guidelines the risks of harm from alcohol are brought down to the level of risk associated with other normal everyday activities (like driving).
 You may choose to drink more, and that’s okay, but the choice should be an informed one.